svgdotjs/svg.js/README.md

 ```javascript
 rect.transform('rotate(45, 100, 100)');
 ```
-Every transformation will remembered so multiple rotate operations will be stacked together making them relative to previous operations.
-To ensure absolute operations a boolean value can be passed as a second argument:
+These operations are always absolute.
+If every transformation needs remembered, so multiple rotate operations will be stacked together making them relative to previous operations, a boolean value can be passed as a second argument:
 ```javascript
 rect.transform('rotate(45, 100, 100)', true);
 ```